 In Europe, all countries have their own rules too.
 However, it is per country.
 Wherever you live in France, the Sales Tax (called VAT) rules are exactly the same.

 In the US, that’s not the case.
-The Sales Tax is defined per state and within the state you have additional rules on a per county and at times per city basis.
+The Sales Tax is defined per state and within the state, you have additional rules on a per county and at times per city basis.
 This is easy enough if you have a brick and mortar location.
 You determine your Sales Tax for that one exact location.
 For Internet Sales, you will have to determine the location of the purchaser and apply the purchaser’s city, county, and state regulations.

 This is less likely a problem with Internet Affiliates.
 That is, it’s not really your problem whether taxes are being paid or not.
 This is the problem of the resellers you are working with.
-However, it certainly could mean that you will have less opportunities to offer to your readers or the only opportunities are not as appealing.
+However, it certainly could mean that you will have fewer opportunities to offer to your readers or the only opportunities are not as appealing.

 As a side note, if you are an Amazon Internet Affiliate, then you won’t be affected since Amazon.com already charges taxes in most places.
 This is because they have warehouses close to most large cities to offer fast services to all customers in those areas.

 At this time, only a few states are looking into forcing Internet resellers to pay taxes.
-It is not unlikely that will spread to all states very quickly… or with a little luck it will be overturned back to normal…
+It is not unlikely that will spread to all states very quickly… or with a little luck, it will be overturned back to normal…